 Wear a piece of history

-A unique hand necklace made from 2,000 year old oak.
+A unique hand crafted earrings made from 2,000 year old oak.

 Now local craftsman David Wayper has been able to create a bespoke range of Vindolanda souvenirs which are made using some of this 2,000 year old oak.
 All the proceeds from the sale of these items goes directly back to supporting the ongoing excavation programme.

-Due to the nature of the wood used every necklace is unique and colour may vary slightly depending on the size and condition of the original piece of wood.
-Each necklace has the signature engraving of V the back of the wood.
+Due to the nature of the wood used pair of earrings are unique and colour may vary slightly depending on the size and condition of the original piece of wood.
+Each earring has Davy Wayper's signature engraving of V on the back.